amsen20/masters-thesis/docs/evaluation/baselines.md

 The `peek` and `peek_mut` functions both return an option, because the list might be empty, containing a reference to the first node's element.
 The returned reference is immutable in `peek` and mutable in `peek_mut`.
-The peeking functions, borrow a reference to the first node, if it exists, using `as_ref` or `as_mut`, and then dereference the reference and borrowing the node's element.
+The peeking functions, borrow a reference to the first node, if it exists, using `as_ref` or `as_mut`, and then dereference the reference and borrow the node's element.
 This dereferencing and borrowing happens in `&node.elem`.

 The `peek` and `peek_mut` functions both return an option, since the list may be empty.